-- Water efficiency is a critical part of Cascade's water management strategy.
-It makes the best use of existing water supplies before developing the Reservoir and reduces future demand.
+- Water efficiency makes the best use of existing water supplies before developing the reservoir and reduces future demand.
 Since 2004, Cascade has developed a robust water efficiency program, which includes rebates, retrofits, and technical expertise to achieve significant savings.
-Additionally, Cascade has implemented several education and empowerment programs that help students and community members better understand the value of water and the role they can play in conserving and protecting the resource. - Cascade and the U.S. Geological Survey (USGS) have had a joint agreement since 2010 for USGS to operate and maintain 11 gauges that monitor minimum flows and ramping rates as required by Cascade's water rights permit and the White River Management Agreement. - Cascade's water quality activities in the Lake Tapps Reservoir helps ensure that when water is taken for municipal drinking water supply, it will be treated to meet or exceed all federal, state, and local standards.
-One example is the TappsWise Program, a partnership with the Tacoma Pierce County Health Department to provide outreach to homeowners regarding the importance of maintaining septic tanks and practicing natural yard care.
-Another is Cascade's annual milfoil treatment program.
-Milfoil is a non-native and invasive aquatic plant, and although it is a non-regulated weed in Pierce County, Cascade manages milfoil to keep the Reservoir clean and healthy.
+Additionally, Cascade has implemented education programs that help students and community members better understand the value of water and the role they can play in conserving and protecting the resource. - Cascade and the U.S. Geological Survey (USGS) have had a joint agreement since 2010 for USGS to operate and maintain 11 gauges that monitor minimum flows and ramping rates as required by Cascade's water rights permit and the White River Management Agreement. - While developing the Lake Tapps Reservoir will not occur for several decades, water quality is key to maintaining the reliability and resiliency of the reservoir as a future source of drinking water.
+One program to protect water quality is the TappsWise Program, a partnership with the Tacoma Pierce County Health Department to provide outreach to homeowners regarding the importance of maintaining septic tanks and practicing natural yard care.
+Another is Cascade's annual milfoil treatment program to manage this non-native and invasive aquatic plant and to protect the health of the reservoir.